btrettel/flt/to-do.md

 - Tests
     - Test `exit_code_eq` better.
 Check if the file is kept or not.
     - Make sure that debug builds enable assertions.
+- Build system improvements:
+    - Making work with NMAKE, GNU Make, and BSD Make.
+        - Figure out how to pass the `-f` argument to the `MAKE` macro so that recursive make works (for example, `bmake -f BSDmakefile all` and `pdpmake -f PDPmakefile all`).
+        - Figure out how to specify `BUILD` and `FC` in pdpmake.
+        - Figure out how to add back `test ! -e fort.*` and `test ! -e FORT.*` to tests as I don't know what the Windows equivalent is.
+            - Do these checks in Fortran?